wonderful views directly on the rock wall

 Pons Laudes Steig (red)

 The second moderately difficult via ferrata is called Laudes Steig.
 It runs parallel to the first route and is a little trickier.
 You need a good level of fitness to master two steep sections (level of difficulty: C).
-In addition, it provides fewer climbing aids to step/ hold on.
+In addition, it provides fewer climbing aids to step/hold onto.
 However, every climber is rewarded with stunning views of the Upper Inntal valley.

 Level of difficulty: A to C.